What is the human microbiome?

 Recent studies have shown not only that the vagina has a specific microbiome, but the uterus, which previously was thought to be sterile, does have a microbiome too.

-Sublinical endometritis, infection of the endometrium without symptooms, is known to affect pregnancy rates.
+Subclinical endometritis, infection of the endometrium without symptoms, is known to affect pregnancy rates.
 It is possible that failure of implantation might be explained, in part, by alteration in the uterine microbiome in response to inflammation, leading to the development of a progesterone-resistant endometrium.